Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Instead, say:

->After putting on Safety Goggles, check whether the laser module works properly.
+>After putting on Safety Goggles, check whether the Laser Module works properly.

 Or:

->Put on Safety Goggles before you check whether the laser module works properly.
+>Put on Safety Goggles before you check whether the Laser Module works properly.

 However, when using **if**, **in case**, and **in order to** (or **to** for that matter), let the reader know why, before giving instructions.
 For example, don't say: